dkeenan7/LyteFyba/ReadMe.txt

 		Obsolete, but contains a nifty Wunth (single-character-Forth) interpreter.

 Special BMU software:
-	debugger
+	TestICal
 		Current.
 Updates the bootstrap loader (BSL), allows calibration and debugging.
 		Adds command interpreting to BSLwriter.
 	BSLwriter
-		Obsolescent, but may be required (via JTAG) if debugger can't be used serially.
+		Obsolescent, but may be required (via JTAG) if TestICal can't be used serially.

 Common BMU source files:
 	common